brettwooldridge/HikariCP/README.md

 value of 0 indicates no maximum lifetime (infinite lifetime), subject of course to the ``idleTimeout`` setting.  *Default: 1800000 (30 minutes)*

-:white_check_mark:``jdbc4ConnectionTest``<br/>
-This property is a boolean value that determines whether the JDBC4 Connection.isValid() method is used to check that a connection is still alive.
-This value is mutually exclusive with the ``connectionTestQuery`` property, and this method of testing connection validity should be preferred if supported by the JDBC driver.  *Default: true*

 :abc:``connectionTestQuery``<br/>
 **If your drvier supports JDBC4 we strongly recommend not setting this property.** This is for "legacy" databases that do not support the JDBC4 Connection.isValid() API.
-This is the query that will be executed just before a connection is given to you from the pool to validate that the connection to the database is still alive.
-See the ``jdbc4ConnectionTest`` property for a more efficent alive test.
-One of either this property or ``jdbc4ConnectionTest`` must be specified.
+This is the query that will be executed just before a connection is given to you from the pool to validate that the connection to the database is still alive. **Again, try running the pool without this property, HikariCP will log a warning if your driver is not JDBC4 compliant to let you know.**
 *Default: none*

 :hash:``minimumIdle``<br/>